OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/index.md

 You don't need Octopus Deploy to implement a multi-tenant SaaS application: you can also architect your application so you can deploy it once and serve multiple customers.
 We have built multi-tenant deployments into Octopus for those situations where you want to deploy your application once for each end-customer.
 :::

-## Building Multi-tenant Applications {#Multi-tenantdeployments-Buildingmulti-tenantapplications}
+## Building multi-tenant applications {#Multi-tenantdeployments-Buildingmulti-tenantapplications}

 :::success
 **Podcast**